 Admittedly, Ford were not the first ones to the pick-up party.
 GM introduced their Advance Design trucks earlier, but Ford were the first ones to put a V8 in their F-series.
 The moment when a V8 pick-up truck rolled of the factory line is arguably as important in American history as signing of Declaration of Independence.
 Initially, slightly archaic flathead V8s were on offer, housed under a distinctive tall hood, surrounded by curved fenders.
 Soon enough, from 1952, Ford was offering more advanced V8 with overhead cams.
 There were also more economic six-cylinder alternatives for more reserved drivers.

-In 1953 Ford introduced a second generation of F-Series and changed their demarcation to the one that is still largely used today – F-1 was changed to F-100, F-2 and F-3 to F-250 and so on.
+In 1953 Ford introduced the second generation of F-Series and changed their demarcation to the one that is still largely used today – F-1 was changed to F-100, F-2 and F-3 to F-250 and so on.
 By that point, Ford had successfully developed a formula for a pick-up – take one chassis, put a powerful and reliable engine on it, offer a variety of cabs and beds.
 The recipe did not differ much for the decades that followed, although the trucks changed their appearance from early rounded-off to later utilitarian square bodies.